Li'l Jinx: Publication history

 Li'l Jinx strips have been reprinted in the various Archie-published digest magazines (both single-page strips and 5- to 6-page strips) since the 1980s.
 One That Wilkin Boy story reprint featured Li'l Jinx crossing over briefly (though the artwork was actually edited so that Li'l Jinx replaced an unnamed child that appeared in the original printing of that story).
 She also made a cameo appearance in the 2007 story, Civil Chores Part 3, in Tales of Riverdale # 24.

 Character and story

-Jinx was the daughter of Hap and Merry Holliday, earning her unusual name by virtue of being born on Halloween.
+Jinx was the daughter of Hap and Merry Holliday, earning her unusual nickname by virtue of being born on Halloween.
 Creator Edwards based Jinx's adventures on his own experiences as a parent.
 While "Li'l" is not part of her given name, everyone always calls her "Li'l Jinx" in the comics' dialogue, similar to the title character of Little Archie.